There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 When the Kohen Gadol High Priest of Israel does the Avodah his work in the Biat Hamikdash and he becomes Tameah the assistant Kohen gadol takes over his jobs until the time when the Kohen Gadol can immerse in mikvah- pool of water, his spiritual level never became any less.

-Torah laws have nothing to do with our feeling, we become in a state of impure because Hashem said so, and we become pure after immersing in any pool of water stated in the Torah because Hashem said so.
+Torah laws have nothing to do with our feeling, we become in a state of impurity because Hashem said so, and we become pure after immersing in any pool of water stated in the Torah because Hashem said so.
 It is not connected in any way shape of form to being dirty and using water to cleanse the dirt.

 When it comes to the mitzvah of Shluach Haken sending the mother bird away before taking her children or eggs, the Torah warns that if a person says Hashem gave us this command because hashem “feels bad” for the mother bird, such a person should be cut off from the world.
 This is because the Torah has nothing to do with feelings or our understanding of a mitzvah.
 It is all about us following Hashem’s commandments.